-- the Search & Code tools if you want to code your data automatically - the focus group coding tool to auto code speaker units or other structural information on your data. - the word clouds or word lists for exploring your documents. - you can search for concepts. - You can create reports or view geo locations in Google Maps.
+- the Search & Code tools if you want to code your data automatically - the focus group coding tool to auto code speaker units or other structural information on your data. - the word clouds or word lists for exploring your documents. - you can search for concepts. - Let Al Coding suggest initial codings for you 100% automatic. - You can create reports or view geo locations in Google Maps.

 Status Bar: The status bar at the bottom of the screen shows how many documents there are in the project.

 ID: The first column shows the blue document icon, and the document number.
 The document number is a consecutive number given to the document by ATLAS.ti when it is added to a project.